 A node MUST look through all of the received AAAA resource records to collect one or more Pref64::/n.
 The Pref64::/n list might include the Well-Known Prefix 64:ff9b::/96 [RFC6052] or one or more Network-Specific Prefixes.
 In the case of NSPs, the node SHALL determine the used address format by searching the received IPv6 addresses for the WKN's well-known IPv4 addresses.
-The node SHALL assume the well-known IPv4 addresses might be found at the locations specified by RFC6052 section 2.2.
-If the well-known IPv4 addresses are not found within the standard locations, it indicates that the network is not using standard address format and the Pref64::/n cannot be determined.
-Developers can over time learn of IPv6 translated address formats that are extensions or alternatives to the standard formats.
-Developers MAY at that point add additional steps to the described discovery procedure.
-The additional steps are outside the scope of the present document.
+The node SHALL assume the wellknown IPv4 addresses might be found at the locations specified by [RFC6052] section 2.2.
+The node MUST check on octet boundaries to ensure a 32-bit well-known IPv4 address value is present only once in an IPv6 address.
+In case another instance of the value is found inside the IPv6 address, the node SHALL repeat the search with the other well-known IPv4 address.